IsaT10/bike-rental/readme.md

 - Implement CRUD operations for bike
 - Implement rental management and bike status updates
 - Validate incoming data for bike, user, and rental creation using Zod

+## Technologies

+- Node.js
+- Express.js
+- Mongoose
+- Zod
+- Typescript
+- Jsonwebtoken

+## Features

+- The system supports user registration (/api/auth/signup), login (/api/auth/login), profile retrieval (/api/users/me), and profile updates (/api/users/me), including handling roles (admin/user) for authorization purposes.

+- Admins can manage bike details, including creating (/api/bikes), updating (/api/bikes/:id), and deleting (/api/bikes/:id) bike records, as well as retrieving the list of all bikes (/api/bikes).
+The bike model includes fields for availability, specifications, and rental pricing.

+- Users can create bike rentals (/api/rentals) and the system ensures the bike's availability status is updated.
+Admins can handle bike returns (/api/rentals/:id/return), calculating the rental cost based on the rental duration.
+Users can also view all their rentals (/api/rentals).

+- The system includes middleware for global error handling, providing consistent and informative error responses.
+Zod is used for input validation, ensuring data consistency and returning detailed error messages for validation failures.

+- JWT-based authentication is implemented, securing the routes.
+The auth middleware ensures that only authenticated users can access their respective routes, and role-based access control is enforced to restrict certain actions (e.g., only admins can manage bike records).

 ## Prerequisites